seanzhangkx8/ConvoKit/doc/source/parliament.rst

 Dataset details
 ---------------

-User-level information
+Speaker-level information
 ^^^^^^^^^^^^^^^^^^^^^^

-The users in the dataset are members of the Parliament.
-For each user, the dataset further includes the following metadata:
+The speakers in the dataset are members of the Parliament.
+For each speaker, the dataset further includes the following metadata:

-* name: name of the user
+* name: name of the speaker
-* member_start: start time of the user as the member of the Parliament
+* member_start: start time of the speaker as the member of the Parliament
-* member_end: end time of the user as the member of the Parliament
+* member_end: end time of the speaker as the member of the Parliament
-* changed_parties: whether the user has changed parties
+* changed_parties: whether the speaker has changed parties
-* first_party: first party the user is affiliated with
+* first_party: first party the speaker is affiliated with
-* last_party: last party the user is affiliated with
+* last_party: last party the speaker is affiliated with

 Utterance-level information